×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "The Hague is a great city to live in, with plenty of options for housing.
 One of the best ways to find a place to live is to use online resources such as websites like Pararius, Funda, and Kamernet.
 These websites allow you to search for rental properties in The Hague and its surrounding areas.
 Additionally, you can also use social media platforms such as Facebook and Twitter to find rental properties in The Hague.
 Additionally, you can also contact local real estate agents who can help you find a suitable place to live.
-Finally, you can also look for rental properties in newspapers and magazines," remarked one foreigner who made the move to The Hague.
+Finally, you can also look for rental properties in newspapers and magazines," remarked one member in The Hague.

 What is a typical expat home or apartment like in The Hague?